 Growth during adolescence is linked to the hormonal changes of puberty.
 Girls usually enter puberty earlier than boys.
-The inches and pounds added during adolescence can matter in a big way.

 The age that your daughter enters puberty depends on several factors including her general health, nutritional status, and family history.

 You can predict the order of the changes associated with puberty, but you cannot predict the timing.
 Girls usually tend to develop breast buds before their pubic and axillary hair.
 About two years later, menstrual periods begin.
 A growth spurt begins before breast budding and ends before periods begin.

 You can also predict the order of the changes associated with puberty, but you cannot predict the timing.
 Boys usually begin puberty with enlargement of the testicles and scrotum.
 Pubic hair begins to grow.
 At the same time, boys may begin to ejaculate.
 The penis becomes longer and thicker.
 At the same time, hair grows on the face and underarms and the voice deepens.
 A growth spurt begins at the same time pubic hair appears and usually lasts between 24 to 36 months.

 It is important to be informed about testicular cancer and testicular self-exams.
 Follow these instructions and healthy habits.

 When Puberty Comes Too Early

 Call your doctor for an appointment for the following:

 Girls: Before age 7-8: Breast development or pubic hair Before age 10: Menstrual periods

 Boys: Before age 9: Enlargement of the testicles and scrotum or pubic hair